 Get a lay of the land and learn more about the Valley of the Sun's different regions with the interactive map below.

 Some of the nation’s biggest sports events and concerts take place in Glendale, site of University of Phoenix Stadium (home to the NFL’s Arizona Cardinals) and Gila River Arena (home to the NHL’s Arizona Coyotes).
-Phoenix International Raceway, in Avondale, hosts two NASCAR events each year, and White Tank Regional Park—the largest of metro Phoenix’s six county parks—preserves ancient petroglyphs.
+White Tank Regional Park—the largest of metro Phoenix’s six county parks—preserves ancient petroglyphs.

 Arizona’s largest and most cosmopolitan city is framed by rugged terrain, including the red rocks of Papago Park and the signature spine of Camelback Mountain.
 Restaurants and bars fill adaptively reused buildings in Midtown and Arcadia; Mexican food and murals spice up 16th Street; and vintage shopping and LGBTQ nightlife flourish in the Melrose District.